dhia7an/agent-sdk/docs/faq/README.md

 ## Why do I see “Skipped tool due to tool-call limit”?
 The assistant proposed additional tool calls after hitting `limits.maxToolCalls`.
 Increase the limit or refine your prompts to encourage earlier final answers.
 The skip is intentional to force the next turn to respond directly.

-## Logs aren't showing up
+## Traces aren't showing up
-- Verify `debug: { enabled: true }` was passed.
+- Verify `tracing: { enabled: true }` was passed.
-- If you provided `debug.callback`, no files are written – log inside the callback instead.
+- Confirm your process has write access to the tracing path (defaults to `<cwd>/logs`).
-- Confirm your process has write access to the working directory when using file output.
+- If you configured `upload`, check the HTTP response codes in your application logs; failed uploads are recorded in the session `errors` array.